o3de/o3de.org/content/docs/userguide/adding-shortcuts-for-component-mode.md

 ---
-description: ' Add shortcuts for your component in &ALYlong;. '
+description: ' Add shortcuts for your component in Amazon Lumberyard. '
-title: 'Step 4: Add Shortcuts for &CM;'
+title: 'Step 4: Add Shortcuts for Component Mode'
 ---
 # Step 4: Add Shortcuts for Component Mode {#adding-shortcuts-for-component-mode}